 Affleck has surrounded himself with an excellent cast to bring this incredible true story to life.
-The whole cast do a great job with fantastic turns from John Goodman, Alan Arkin and Bryan Cranston.
+The whole cast does a great job with fantastic turns from John Goodman, Alan Arkin and Bryan Cranston.
 Affleck delivers one of his best roles in a long time.
 His performance as a man that has put everything on the line, including his very life, to help these six strangers is what gives the film its strength.
 He’s an unshaven, borderline alcoholic man that has set his mind to saving people on the other side of the world.
-That cocky-as-hell-smug-American thing Ben Affleck was once mocked for is no longer here.
+That cocky-as-hell-smug-American thing Ben Affleck has delivered before is nowhere to be found.

-Behind the camera Affleck’s work is equally as impressive.
+Behind the camera, Affleck’s work is impressive.
 Realism is the key here.
 He pours a huge amount of detail into every single scene so that being convinced is one of the last things the viewer has to worry about.
 There aren’t crazy visual flourishes or fascinating editing techniques to be found – just damn good filmaking to be enjoyed.
 Every moment is filmed with a confident hand that incorporates Rodrigo Prieto’s excellent cinematography and Alexandre Desplat’s great score.
 Chris Terrio’s screenplay manages to work as a cracking thriller with brains.
 It’s a true story but, of course, certain liberties must be taken when developing a true story into a movie.
-The climax is exciting and nerve wracking but a little bit too “Hollywood” in the way that plot-lines and events all coincidentally lead up to the same point in time.
+The climax is exciting and nerve wracking, if perhaps a tad too “Hollywood” in the way that plot-lines and events all manage to lead up to the same point in time.
 But hey, it works.

-Argo feels like a classic film.
-It’s a great showcase for Ben Affleck’s filmaking and acting abilities.
+Argo feels like an instant classic.
+It’s a showcase for Affleck’s filmmaking and acting prowess.
 He has crafted an excellent period thriller that will resonate with today’s modern day audience and will please cinemagoers that want a smart, suspenseful film that leaves you more than satisfied.
-It ain’t perfect but it’s damn close.
+Argo ain’t perfect, but it’s damn close.